-Full stop: I am not a true Star Wars fan in the sense that I do not revel in the extended universe, purchase merchandise, or attend fan expos.
-I am however, a huge fan of the first film, which I saw on the second day it was projected onto a screen, driving into NYC from Connecticut to catch it at an afternoon matinee.
+Full stop: I am not a true Star Wars fan, in the sense that I do not revel in the extended universe, purchase merchandise, or attend fan expos.
+I am however, a huge fan of the first film, which I saw on the second day it was projected onto a screen, driving from Connecticut into NYC to catch it at an afternoon matinee.

 This was not because of the hype that followed the release, but because I had read the novelization a couple of months prior.
 Not a lot of people know that Star Wars was actually available in book form before it saw light as a movie.